 Inventories are reviewed at least quarterly for slow-moving and potentially obsolete items using actual inventory turnover and, if necessary, are written down to estimated net realizable value.
-Restructuring activity and decisions to narrow product offerings (as discussed in Note 5) also impact the estimated net realizable value of inventories.
+Restructuring activity and decisions to narrow product offerings also impact the estimated net realizable value of inventories.
 We have had no material changes in inventory writedowns or slow-moving and obsolete inventory reserves in any of the years presented.

-The following table contains the LIFO benefit for each of the periods presented.
+The following table contains the LIFO activity for each of the periods presented.